anandaworldwide/ananda-library-chatbot/docs/backend-structure.md

     - `likeCount`: Number of likes.
     - `messageId`: Unique ID for the message pair.
     - `namespace`: The Pinecone namespace used.
+    - **`convId`**: UUID v4 string that groups messages into conversations.
+New conversations generate new IDs;
+      follow-ups reuse existing IDs.
+    - **`title`**: AI-generated conversation title (~4-5 words) stored only on the first message of each conversation.
+      Follow-up messages reference the initial title.
+    - **`uuid`**: User identifier for cross-device conversation sync and ownership verification.
     - (Other potential fields: feedback, model used, etc.)
   - **`answers` (Collection):** Possibly stores standalone answers or references chat logs for voting/retrieval.
 Schema likely overlaps significantly with `chatLogs`.